OWASP/owasp-mastg/Document/0x05f-Testing-Authentication.md

 #### Static Analysis

+When testing a password policy, a well-defined rule set can be used to verify that source code not contain any previously identified technical or logical security flew.
+A exemplary rule set (source: VT Password<sup>[1]</sup>) is given below:
+* AllowedCharacterRule - Does a password contain only a specific list of characters
+* AlphabeticalSequenceRule - Does a password contain an alphabetical sequence
+* CharacterCharacteristicRule - Does a password contain the desired mix of character types
+* DictionaryRule - Does a password match a word in a dictionary
+* DictionarySubstringRule - Does a password contain a word in a dictionary
+* DigitCharacterRule - Does a password contain a digit
+* HistoryRule - Does a password match a previous password, supports hashes
+* IllegalCharacterRule - Does a password contain an illegal character
+* LengthRule - Is a password of a certain length
+* LowercaseCharacterRule - Does a password contain a lowercase character
+* NonAlphanumericCharacterRule - Does a password contain a non-alphanumeric character
+* NumericalSequenceRule - Does a password contain a numerical sequence
+* RegexRule - Does a password match a regular expression
+* RepeatCharacterRegexRule - Does a password contain a repeated character
+* SequenceRule - Does a password contain a keyboard sequence
+* SourceRule - Does a password match the password from another system or source
+* QwertySequenceRule - Does a password contain a QWERTY keyboard sequence
+* UppercaseCharacterRule - Does a password contain an uppercase character
+* UsernameRule - Does a password contain a username
+* WhitespaceRule - Does a password contain whitespace

 -- TODO [Describe how to assess this given either the source code or installer package (APK/IPA/etc.), but without running the app.
 Tailor this to the general situation (e.g., in some situations, having the decompiled classes is just as good as having the original source, in others it might make a bigger difference).
 If required, include a subsection about how to test with or without the original sources.] --

 -- TODO [Confirm remark "Use the &lt;sup&gt; tag to reference external sources, e.g. Meyer's recipe for tomato soup<sup>[1]</sup>." ] --